Sweet Corn: The Unsung Hero of Staple Crops

 Weeds can be controlled by using black plastic mulch or a hay or straw mulch.
 Lay the black plastic before planting, punch small holes through the plastic and push the corn seed down to the appropriate depth.
 Plants will grow through the hole.
 Apply hay mulch after the plants are 4 to 5 inches high.

-In addition to mulching, do shallow cultivation, off-barring, and spot weeding 12-20 days after planting and may be repeated 35 days after planting.
+In addition to mulching, you should do shallow cultivation, off-barring, and spot weeding 12-20 days after planting, and you may repeat these activities 35 days after planting.
 These practices are effective in controlling weeds.
 The best time to destroy weeds is when they are small.

 Herbicide (OPTIONAL).
 Use pre-emergence herbicide, such as Pendimethaline or Atrazine, 1-2 days after planting.
-Follow the right amount of herbicide to be used for a 16-liter sprayer, as indicated in its label.
+Follow the right amount of herbicide indicated in the label for a 16-liter sprayer.

 Insect Pest Management